matn7/CS-Notes/src/main/java/design_patterns/CREATIONAL-DESIGN-PATTERN.md

     - Restricting access to an object or, a variable-akin to locking the variable so only thread can access at a time is a powerful concept used widely in computer science especially in databases.
     - Locking variables correctly can eliminate thread interference and memory consistency error:
-        - But, it slows down performance and can lead to thread contention issues (starvation, livelock, deadlock).
+        - It slows down performance and can lead to thread contention issues (starvation, livelock, deadlock).

 ### What is the best way to subclass Singleton?